 Los Angeles, CA

 An experienced litigator and bankruptcy attorney, Michael employs a client-centric approach to provide strategic solutions to complex legal matters.
 In practice for more than 15 years, he is a recognized authority on Chapter 9 issues and is frequently interviewed by The New York Times, CNBC, The Wall Street Journal and Bloomberg, among others.
-In addition, Michael serves as co-chair of the firm's Israel Practice Group, where he assists clients pursuing cross-border transactions, intellectual property matters and assisting American companies pursuing investments in Israel.
+As co-chair of the firm's Israel Practice Group, Michael works with American/Israeli cross-border transactions, intellectual property matters and assisting American companies pursuing investments in Israel.
 He also frequently travels to Israel and has long-standing relationships in both the public and private sectors of the country.

 Clients trust in Michael to help them navigate through financial restructurings and bankruptcy as well as complex litigation matters and election law issues in federal and state court.
 He has brought multiple jury and bench trials to verdict.